 About The GSA

 The Graduate Students’ Association (GSA) is established by the province’s Post-Secondary Learning Act (PSLA) as a corporation to represent graduate students at the University of Alberta.
 (See section 93 of the PSLA).
-As a stand-alone corporation, the GSA is governed by a Council established by the PSLA, led by Directly-Elected Officers, and run by a professional staff, with management reporting regularly to the President, Board, and Council.
+As a stand-alone corporation, the GSA is governed by a Council established by the PSLA, led by Directly-Elected Officers, and managed by a professional staff, with management reporting regularly to the President, Board, and Council.

 The GSA is a not-for-profit body with the responsibility under the PSLA to represent graduate students to the University, including the Board of Governors.
 As a separate corporate entity from the U of A, the GSA has its own lawyers, auditor, chartered accountant, and professional staff.
 The GSA administers a budget of over $1M, including some $600K in grants and bursaries, has numerous services including a health and dental plan and group insurance, and is a founding member of the Campus Food Bank.